 Android TV is the second attempt from Google in this space – the third if you count the Chromecast.
 Google TV was their first attempt at ruling your living room, but it never really caught on.

 The difference between Android TV and an Android TV box, lies in the operating system itself.
 Android TV is a special version of the core Android OS.
 Android TV can’t run every app, at least not without rooting your device.
 But, the apps that it can run are specifically designed to be run on your television rather than a touchscreen.

 Why is that important?
-Well, lets use Netflix as an example.
+Well, let’s use Netflix as an example.
 If you’ve used Netflix on your smartphone or tablet, then you’ll remember swiping up and down to scroll through the list of genres.
-Once you found what kind of movie you’re looking for, you can swipe left or right to see what’s in that genre.
+Once you find what kind of movie you’re looking for, you can swipe left or right to see what’s in that genre.